• Insights

 AI assisted robotic spine surgery

-13 October 2020 Posted by Wouter Hendrickx Digital innovation, Perspectives, Smart Life Sciences
+13 October 2020 Posted by Wouter Hendrickx Perspectives, Life Sciences, Product innovation

 In our research project we’ll develop a robotic platform for spinal surgery which uses algorithms developed by Deep Learning (AI).
 The developed algorithms will transform high resolution preoperative 3D images, like CT scans and MRIs, to high resolution images of the patient in his or her new physical laying position during surgery.
 The novel part of the proposed procedure is the significant reduction of the use of cancerogenous ionizing x-ray beams during surgery, like CT-scans, while still being able to perform sub-millimeter surgery and catheter tracking.